Lanceflare Photoblog

 Day 5 - January 3rd

 It was cold, around -16c maybe, and going back to Kussharo sawn lake, we know it was going to be even colder close to the frozen, open to the winds, lake.
-But the weather was nice, the sky a crystalline blue colour, and despite a bone chilling slow wind, we enjoyed catching up with the Whooper swans and Mallard ducks, always present and eager to check out the visitor for any food.
+But the weather was nice, the sky a crystalline blue colour, and despite a bone-chilling, slow wind, we enjoyed catching up with the Whooper swans and Mallard ducks, always present and eager to check out the visitor for any food.
 But I was more interested in the incoming and outgoing birds, large and small, especially the ones landing or taking off from the lake.
 The light was fantastic, the air so pure you could see with pinpoint clarity all the way across the vast lake, and fill your nostrils and lungs with 110% unpolluted air.
 I felt so invigorated.
 The feeling was quite unique and marvellous.

-Unfortunately after two hours roaming the lake's snowy shores, it was time to move on, and we all happily got in the van, seeking a bit of warmth, before our next stop.
+Unfortunately, after two hours roaming the lake's snowy shores, it was time to move on, and we all happily got in the van, seeking a bit of warmth, before our next stop.
 And up we drove, a mere hour away and into the mountain, for a quick stop and refill at the panoramic Lake Mashu.

-Since I was one of the faster eater, and most of the group was only halfway, I decided to grab my camera and go outside, as I had seen some activity on top of the hillside, behind the restaurant.
+Since I was one of the faster eaters, and most of the group was only halfway, I decided to grab my camera and go outside, as I had seen some activity on top of the hillside, behind the restaurant.

-But the time we all had finished our late lunch, we had to hurry once more if we wanted to explore the almost deserted landscape of the Numero coastline, with more chances to spot deers and foxes, even.
+But the time we all had finished our late lunch, we had to hurry once more if we wanted to explore the almost deserted landscape of the Numero coastline, with more chances to spot deer and foxes, even.
 With the peninsula jetting out as an arc, we would have a unique experience of visiting one, if not the most Easterly point of Japan.
 And so, with the golden hour fast approaching, and the air getting chillier by the minute, our van brought us close to the edge of Japan, where we quickly disembarked and cautiously followed an Ezo red fox, which had just appeared out of the tall yellow grass, visibly in search of a meal.

 It walked slowly, visibly not being in a rush, which was fantastic for us.
-From playing hide and seek from deep in the tall grass, same colour as its thick fur coat, from jumping on one of the wooden fence bordering the cliffs, it stopped a few times, seemingly enjoying the last rays of sun and warmth, squirting in the beautiful sunlight.
-Then it would continue, walking with grace and assurance, balancing its slender body on the fence once more, then jumping down and checking out the rocks nooks and crannies further down towards the sea.
+From playing hide and seek deep in the tall grass, the same colour as its thick fur coat, from jumping on one of the wooden fences bordering the cliffs, it stopped a few times, seemingly enjoying the last rays of sun and warmth, squirting in the beautiful sunlight.
+Then it would continue, walking with grace and assurance, balancing its slender body on the fence once more, then jumping down and checking out the rocks, nooks, and crannies further down towards the sea.
 And when the sun got pretty low on the horizon, suddenly giving out a much more intense golden light all around us, the fox reappeared, jumped once more on the fence and sat there for a few minutes, eyes closed, facing the sun...

 It was half frozen by the time I was back at the cabin.